Esposito named Chain Store Age publisher

 Esposito succeeds Murray Forseter, who retired in June 2009.
 An avid football fan and accomplished home chef, Esposito lives in New Jersey with his wife Lori and four-month old son Vince.
 He is a proud graduate of St. Thomas Aquinas College, Sparkill, N.Y.

-BENSALEM, Pa.
-Charming Shoppes has announced that MaryEllen MacDowell has been appointed president of Charming Outlets, effective immediately.
-She succeeds Jeffrey Elliott, who has left the company to pursue another career opportunity.
+Bensalem, Pa.
+Charming Shoppes said Tuesday that MaryEllen MacDowell has been named president of Charming Outlets, effective immediately.
+She replaces Jeffrey A. Elliott, who left the company to pursue another opportunity.